Meraloma Rugby: History

-Established in 1923 as a swim club the Meraloma Club was originally named the Mermaid Athletic Club before adding Canadian football, rugby union and other sports.
+Established in 1923 as a swim club, the Meraloma Club was originally named the Mermaid Athletic Club before adding Canadian football, rugby union and other sports.
 With the inclusion of new sports came the development of a new name.
-By taking "Mer" from the original Mermaids name and adding "al" from alpha, "om" from omega (the first and last letters of the Greek alphabet) and "a" from "always" that was interpreted to mean "Mermaids, first, last and always"; reflected in the club motto "Once a Meraloma, Always a Meraloma".
+By taking "Mer" from the original Mermaids name and adding "al" from alpha, "om" from omega (the first and last letters of the Greek alphabet) and "a" from "always" that was interpreted to mean "Mermaids, first, last and always"; reflected in the club motto "Once a Meraloma, always a Meraloma".
 Thus, the Mermaid Athletic Club became the Meraloma Club.

-The Rugby Section of the Meraloma Club has had tremendous success, both on a team, & individual level, with numerous premiership titles for the club.
-Players for the Meraloma's also compete at both the Provincial & National Levels.
-The Meraloma's most recent Rounsefell Cup win came in 2009.
+The Rugby Section of the Meraloma Club has had tremendous success, both on a team and individual level, with numerous premiership titles for the club.
+Players for the Meralomas also compete at both the provincial and national Levels.
+The Meralomas most recent Rounsefell Cup win came in 2009.
 The team also managed to make it to the 2011 B.C.
-Rugby Premier League final but eventually lost out to Castaway Wanderers RFC by a score of 20-3.
+Rugby Premier League final but eventually lost out to Castaway Wanderers RFC by a score of 20–3.

-Women's sports returned to the club in 1973 after a 45-year absence, at first in the form of field-hockey and eventually, soccer, basketball, volleyball, touch football and rugby.
-The club currently has over 600 active male and female members in 6 sport sections.
-Over half of the members of the Meraloma Club are involved in Rugby.
+Women's sports returned to the club in 1973 after a 45-year absence, at first in the form of field hockey and eventually soccer, basketball, volleyball, touch football and rugby.
+The club currently has over 600 active male and female members in six sport sections.
+Over half the members of the Meraloma Club are involved in rugby.

-In 2021 the Rugby Club added the Vancouver Rogues as their 2nd team in their 3rd Division men's team.
-It's inclusive to players of all sexual orientations and gender identities and is part of the IGR.
-In 2022 the team participated in the Bingham Cup and was the top Canadian Team that participated.
+In 2021 the Rugby Club added the Vancouver Rogues as their second team in their third division men's team.
+It is inclusive to players of all sexual orientations and gender identities and is part of International Gay Rugby.
+In 2022 the team participated in the Bingham Cup and was the top Canadian team that participated.

+The Meraloma club fields teams in every BCRU senior division except for Women's Division Two Tier 1.

 Facilities

-The Meraloma Club is housed in a 1923 Parks & Recreation vintage structure, on Connaught Park, Kitsilano which it continues to renovate and maintain.
-A Heritage Award from the City of Vancouver was earned in 1979 for preserving architectural integrity during renovations.
+The Meraloma Club is housed in a 1923 parks and recreation vintage structure, on Connaught Park, Kitsilano, which it continues to renovate and maintain.
+A heritage award from the City of Vancouver was earned in 1979 for preserving architectural integrity during renovations.

+Other sports

+Field hockey

+The Meraloma Club participates in the Vancouver Women's Field Hockey Association.
+They field three teams, one in Division One, one in Division Three and one in Division Four.
+The field hockey department of Meraloma dates back to 1974.

+Cricket

+The Meraloma cricket club participates in the British Columbia Mainland Cricket League, and is one of the most successful teams in the competition.
+The club also provides teams for women and junior players.